 Just as we equate ourselves with our "fuel," food also becomes a symbol through which people consume not only the organic substances that provide vitamins and energy but also the meanings that embody and recreate the world.
 In addition to taste, eating is also a question of identity, which is expressed not only in the types of food but also in the way they are consumed.
 All these factors make up the social embeddedness of public catering.
-It seems that modernization and the urbanized model, even though it is the most economical solution from an economic point of view (bringing the greatest profit for large catering companies), cannot fully replace the intimate human relationships, the feeling of coziness, and respect for the food and its maker.
+It seems that modernization and the urbanized model, even though it is the most economical solution from an economic point of view (bringing the greatest profit for large catering companies), cannot fully replace the intimate human relationships, the feeling of coziness, and respect for the food and its maker.26 public catering.

-European and Hungarian decision-makers have recognized all of this, which is why in recent years they have advocated alternative food systems by way of regulations, including the introduction of the so-called short food supply chain (SFSC) and the local food system (LFS) in public catering.
 This is based not only on including local products in public catering but also on making the natural and cultural values of the area part of the transaction (ILBERY et al. 2006).

+European and Hungarian decision-makers have recognized all of this, which is why in recent years they have advocated alternative food systems by way of regulations, including the introduction of the so-called short food supply chain (SFSC) and the local food system (LFS) in

-&lt;sup>26Appreciation for the work performed, respect, and the fact that people are social beings and pay attention to maintaining personal character while eating food play a big role in social interactions related to public catering (SAGE 2003; MAYE 2013; Cf. ZUREK et al. 2016).
+26Appreciation for the work performed, respect, and the fact that people are social beings and pay attention to maintaining personal character while eating food play a big role in social interactions related to public catering (SAGE 2003; MAYE 2013; Cf. ZUREK et al. 2016).